Semantic Journeys: Quantifying Change in Emoji Meaning from 2012-2018

 In this paper, we presented the first longitudinal analysis of emoji semantics.
 Building on advances in NLP on representation learning and methods for measuring semantic change, we studied how the meaning of individual emoji evolved month by month in six years of Twitter data.
 Most emoji remained stable, and only a small number of emoji appeared to undergo substantive semantic change in our period of analysis.
 Our analyses also illustrated variation due to seasonal trends, and how emoji semantics is prone to trends and fads.
 We also found that semantically changed emoji seem to have higher average concreteness scores; future work should investigate the reason for this further.

 Our study is a first step towards a richer understanding of emoji by taking into account their diachronic development.
-Our analyses open up many future avenues of exploration that could be further explored using our data, which we make publicly available through an interactive website\footnote{https://emoji-semantic-change.herokuapp.com - see Appendix A for more details.} where the raw data can also be downloaded.
+Our analyses open up many future avenues of exploration that could be further explored using our data, which we make publicly available through an interactive website\footnote{https://semantic-change.emoji-research.com - see Appendix A for more details.} where the raw data can also be downloaded.